Your Guide to Planning, Planting, and Growing Cannas

 In warm areas, cannas grow well in full sun or in partial shade.
 In cooler areas they grow best in full sun.

 Rhizomes should be planted horizontally, 2 to 3” deep and 1 to 2 feet apart.
 After planting, it may take 2 weeks or more for the first shoots to appear.
-Once that happens, the plants will grow quickly.
+Once that happens, the plants grow quickly.

 During the growing season, cannas appreciate a monthly dose of liquid fertilizer.
 This is especially true when they are grown in containers.